-- Where critical illness coverage is included in a whole life insurance plan, the insured can use the payout to offset medical bills in the event of diagnosis of a critical illness.
+Where critical illness coverage is included in a whole life insurance plan, the insured can use the payout to offset medical bills in the event of a diagnosis of a critical illness.

 Term Life insurance is another common type of pure protection life insurance.
 With term life, the insured has protection in the event of death.
 Because the plan typically only offers protection in the event of death thus making it the cheapest form of life insurance.